 I hosed them both down just enough to damped them through.

 The enclosed pile I turned daily, like the original paper from Dr. Raabe suggests.
 The other, I turned every other day, as suggested by several other hot-composting sources I’d read.
 We got just enough rain that the piles of chicken manure compost never dried out completely, but were rarely downright soggy.

 I found that the enclosed pile maintained a higher temperature, and stayed a bit more damp than the open pile.
 I also found that it decomposed a bit more quickly.

 The pile in the enclosure was starting to welcome worms, and was looking crumbly, brown, and beautiful on day 17.
 The open pile reached this stage on day 21.
 I really think that even though the open pile was turned less frequently, the real difference is that the pallet enclosure helped maintain the heat of that pile better, aiding the faster decomposition.

 We had a cool and damp spring, so at the time of this experiment, days were averaging 60-65 degrees, while evenings were in the higher 40s.

-I was very pleased with the results of both piles.
+I was very pleased with the results of both piles of chicken manure compost.
 Both were well-composted, sweet and earthy smelling, and had lots of worms moving in, as I loaded up the compost to pile onto the garden beds.

 For tips on how to properly use the deep litter method, I think the Frugal Chicken has the best article on correctly using the deep litter method.